Synopsys, Inc. (SNPS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-1, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Synopsys, Inc. ("Synopsys" or the "Company") (NASDAQ: SNPS) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Dec.
+5, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Synopsys, Inc. ("Synopsys" or the "Company") (NASDAQ: SNPS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SYNOPSYS, INC. (SNPS), CLICK HERE BEFORE DECEMBER 30, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?